cloudera-cemea/CDE_vHoL/README.md

 <img src="img/readme/cde_jobs_2.png" alt="image" width="1000"/><br>

-### A Note on mounting File Resources to Spark Jobs in CDE
+> [!NOTE] Mounting File Resources to Spark Jobs in CDE

-FYI: Scroll down again and toggle the "Advanced" section.
+> Scroll down again and toggle the "Advanced" section.
 Here, under the "Resources" section you can notice that your Repository has been mapped to the Job by default.
 This allows your Spark application to access all files from the repository at runtime, such as the "resources_files/parameters.conf" file.
 Your Spark application can then access the file e.g. as shown in the ingest.py script:

 ```python
 config = configparser.ConfigParser()